 (By buying this book you will be helping me to keep this site running as I get a small commission from Amazon.com for each book sold, thank you for supporting me!)

-He had a lot of time to think in Prison and instead of becoming bitter he spent time motivating himself and his fellow prisoners by reading from a book he loved.
+He had a lot of time to think in prison and instead of becoming bitter he spent time motivating himself and his fellow prisoners by reading from a book he loved.
 Some of his beliefs are shown in this line he often repeated:

 “I am the master of my fate.
 I am the captain of my soul.” – William Ernest Henley

 This line comes from a poem by William Ernest Henley called “Invictus” – if you’d like to read this poem, here is a version available on Kindle for just over a dollar.
 It is extremely inspiring!
 No wonder he read this over and over.
-The peom even inspired a film starring Morgan Freeman.
+The poem even inspired a film starring Morgan Freeman.

 The above quote shows two of his main beliefs were:

-- take responsibility for your own fate
+- Take responsibility for your own fate

 My Favourite Quote